-This refers to the possibility of the deliberate dispersal, "in anger" (i. e., with the specific purpose to harm people), of radioactive materials.
+This refers to the possibility of the deliberate dispersal, "in anger", of radioactive materials.
 It seems to me that this threat has been given more play than it really deserves.
 Indeed the likelihood that many (say, thousands) of people would die within weeks due to the radioactive contamination caused by such an event is moot, mainly because of the difficulty of getting hold, handling and properly dispersing a quantity of radioactivity likely to produce such results.
-It is undoubtedly possible to achieve in this manner a major media impact, and as well a very significant economic impact if such an event will occur on a significant scale in a major city, and also quite a few casualties resulting from the panic that might ensue - also due to the widespread fear of radioactivity, compounded by the inability of humans to feel its presence (although simple and cheap instruments to detect and measure it exist).
-The countermeasures to be adopted are quite obvious, and should be in any case undertaken independently of the terrorist threat: monitor and protect carefully all radioactive sources, educate the public to understand (quantitatively!) what radioactivity is, what the dangers associated with it are, and how it can be measured (also making widely available simple instruments to do so).
+It is undoubtedly possible to achieve in this manner a major media impact, and as well a very significant economic impact if such an event would occur on a significant scale in a major city, and also quite a few casualties resulting from the panic that might ensue - also due to the widespread fear of radioactivity, compounded by the inability of humans to feel its presence (although simple and cheap instruments to detect and measure it do exist).
+The countermeasures to be adopted are quite obvious, and should be in any case undertaken independently of the terrorist threat: monitor and protect carefully all radioactive sources, educate the public to understand (quantitatively!) what radioactivity is, what the dangers associated with it are, and how it can be measured (also making largely available simple instruments to do so).